 I can't tell if, or when therapy is working.
 What are reliable signs of effective therapy?

 - How do you feel about the relationship with your therapist overall?
-Do you feel that they listen to you?
+Do you feel that they listen to you, and that you have a collaborative partnership where your voice is valued?
 Do they seem judgmental?

-- Do you feel like you’re on the same page with your therapist about the core issues and direction your therapy’s going?
+- Do you feel like you’re on the same page with your therapist about the core issues you're addressing in therapy, and the direction of therapy?

 - How about any symptoms you’re experiencing — do you feel they’ve lessened?
 Have they increased or worsened?

 Note that feeling negative emotions regarding therapy and your growth are expected at times.
 It’s very common to notice an increase in emotions such as anger, sadness, or feeling overwhelmed as you begin therapy, are prompted to address challenging topics, or make difficult changes in your life.
 Instead of indicating that your current therapy is ineffective, this uptick in emotion may be a sign of progress in such circumstances, even if they don’t feel great at the time!

 After reflecting on your own, you may consider bringing up your concerns regarding progress with your therapist during your next session.
 Generally speaking, therapists are typically open to discussing what’s working and what isn’t to improve the therapeutic process.
 Doing so can help you both get on the same page and move forward together in a new direction or with a new strategy, as well as help you stay engaged and feel supported.
 In fact, research shows that people are more likely to achieve positive outcomes in therapy if they agree and contribute to their own therapy goals, and if they're given space by their therapist to provide direct feedback and thoughts about the direction of therapy.